ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.en.md

 <h3 id="trial">Trial version</h3>
 <p>You may want to start with a 14-day trial license.</p>

-<p>The <span style="font-weight: bold; background-image: linear-gradient(to bottom right, darkgoldenrod, goldenrod, goldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle add-on</span> extends the feature set of the free and open-source core version of Set-OutlookSignatures, so make sure that the core version is working correctly before requesting a trial version.<br>
+<p>The <span style="font-weight: bold; color: var(--benefactor-circle-color);">Benefactor Circle add-on</span> extends the feature set of the free and open-source core version of Set-OutlookSignatures, so make sure that the core version is working correctly before requesting a trial version.<br>
 If you look for help implementing the free and open-source core version of Set-OutlookSignatures, go through the Quick Start Guide in the readme file, open an issue at GitHub, or contact us: We are happy to help you implement Set-OutlookSignatures in your own environment as part of our professional support services.</p>

 <p>As soon as the open-source core version is running, it is time to take the next step:</p>